alt-research/arbitrum-orbit-sdk-go/README.md

 ### Cross-Chain Messages

-L1 -> L2 corss chain messages is handled by `ParentToChildMessage`, `ArbitrumSubmitRetryableTx` and `ParentTransactionReceipt`.
+L1 -> L2 corss chain messaging is handled by `ParentToChildMessage`, `ArbitrumSubmitRetryableTx` and `ParentTransactionReceipt`.
 Those structs parse logs from inbox and bridge contracts, get all necessary data for calculating retryable id, which can be used for querying redeem status on child chains.

 ## Usage